 Two, time the click-count from question to chart.
 Take a real business question (“what was CAC by channel last quarter?”) and measure how many steps it takes to get a correct answer.
 The difference between a good and a great BI tool in this test is often 4 steps versus 12.
 At 100 questions per week across an analytics team, that’s real analyst hours.

 Three, run a metric consistency test.
 Have three analysts independently build “monthly recurring revenue” in the tool.
 Then compare the outputs.
 If they match, the semantic layer is working or the team has strong naming conventions.
 If they don’t, you’ve found your future metric-drift problem before the contract is signed.
-Looker and Sigma with dbt integration pass this test most reliably in our experience.
+Looker and Sigma with dbt integration tend to pass this test most reliably.

 Four, export the full dataset.
 Pull every dashboard, data model, and underlying query into a portable format.
 This is the BI equivalent of the CRM data-ownership test.
 If the export requires a support ticket or produces a proprietary format nobody else can read, you’re building future lock-in.
 Tableau, Power BI, and Metabase all pass this cleanly.
 Domo is the most friction-heavy.